aaronbloomfield/ccc/hws/auction/index.md

         - (Note that the above two lines are the only ones needed to be called on the NFT Manager contract for an auction; all successive calls are on the Auctioneer contract)
 - The user can then start an auction via the `startAuction()` function, and this involves setting the auction duration, reserve (minimum) price, and various other parameters.
 If this function does not revert, then the auction will start.
     - The person who started the auction is called the 'initiator'
+    - Note that the user should have approved the auctioneer for the relevant NFT already; the auctioneer, as part of this call, will transfer the ownership of the NFT to it
     - If the Auctioneer can't transfer the NFT ownership to itself, the function reverts
     - A diagram for this process, including the interaction with the NFTManager contract, is shown below (in the next section)
 - The reserve price is the minimum bid that is considered acceptable for this auction.
 To make life easier, we can just start out the auction amount at the reserve price.
 Keep in mind that all monetary amounts are in wei.